The Last Refuge: Hedgerows

 The weather forecast had promised a sunny morning so I set my alarm to 5am to take a walk at first light along my local boreen.
 This particular boreen is not as the name implies a small country road, it’s rather a glorified path that gives access to a number of fields.
 The gravel that had once covered the surface is long gone, disappeared between dirt and grass.
-The deepest of the potholes have been filled in with rough stones and after heavy rain the boreen tends to flood and become unpassable in places.
+Potholes have opened up, the deepest of which have been filled in with rough stones, but this doesn’t stop the boreen to flood after heavy rain and become unpassable.

-The forecast turned out to be correct and I arrived at my destination just when the sun was sending its first rays of light over the fields.
+Thankfully the forecast turned out to be correct and it stayed dry so I arrived at my destination just when the sun was sending its first rays of light over the fields.
 The southern side of my boreen is marked by old stone walls which are periodically interrupted by metal gates that lead into the adjoining fields.
-In parts the stone walls have completely disappeared under an array of grasses, ferns and various wildflowers that provide ever changing colours throughout spring and summer.
+In parts the stone walls have completely disappeared under an array of grasses and wildflowers that provide ever changing colours throughout spring and summer.
 In some parts however the old west Clare walls show through.
 These are not made of the big chunks one will find in Connemara or the Burren, these are small stones, pebbles almost, dug out of the soil and then painstakingly stacked up to a height of about a meter.
 Most of the stones are covered in lichen, shades of brown and white that form intricate patterns.
 In the narrow crevices between the stones ferns and mosses have found the sheltered dampness they like.

-I spent the better part of the morning in my boreen bubble, discovered the unrolling fonds of the heart’s tongue fern, the blue flowers of dog’s violet and the crimson carpets of the English stonecrop that later in the year will produce precious white flowers.
-The stone chats stayed with me for a good while, keeping an eye on me and keeping everybody else informed about my doings.
+I spent the better part of the morning in my boreen bubble, discovered the unrolling fonds of the Heart’s Tongue Fern, the blue flowers of the Dog’s Violet and the crimson carpets of the English Stonecrop that later in the year will produce precious white flowers.
+The Mr. and Mrs. Stonechat stayed with me for a good while, keeping an eye on me and keeping everybody else informed about my doings.

 An aerial view of Ireland reveals the characteristic checkerboard landscape this island is so famous for.
 Small fields are coloured in various shades of green and are separated by rows of shrubs and trees or overgrown embankments and stone walls.
 Over the centuries and especially over the past few decades these dividers of the agricultural landscape have become one of the most important habitats in Ireland.
 While fields and pastures are no longer able to support a wide variety of species due to the ever intensifying monocultures that come with modern farming practises, hedgerows are now islands of biodiversity in a sea of a bleak farming landscape.